 - A municipal employee found to have violated G.L. c.
 268A, section 19 for awarding town contracts to two companies he personally owned and operated, and for attempting to conceal his financial interests in the contracts.

 - Former Program Director of the Lexington-Arlington-Burlington-Bedford-Belmont Collaborative (LABBB), paid a $4,000 civil penalty to resolve allegations that he violated the conflict of interest law by using LABBB resources and funds to operate Northeast Reality Therapy Associates (NERTA), a private business association formed by Renna, two of his LABBB subordinates and a LABBB consulting psychologist.

-- A former school committee member found to have violated G.L. c.
-268A, section 19 for voting to create a school security guard position that he knew his son would occupy.
+- Revere School Committee member Anthony Rizzo found to have violated section 19 for voting to create a school security guard position that he knew his son would occupy.

 - Fairhaven School Committee member admitted he violated section 19 of G.L. c.
 268A when, on several occasions, he participated in school committee discussions relating to a collective bargaining agreement which would affect the financial interests of his wife, who was a teacher in the Fairhaven school system.